haskell-works/blog/posts/2018-08-08-data-parallel-rank-select-bit-string-construction.md

 Doing so allows us to parse the text 8-bytes at a time instead of one byte at a time as a traditional parser would.

-For simplicity, I will will be postponing the particular challenges of implementing the particulars of the
+For simplicity, I will be postponing the particular challenges of implementing the particulars of the
 [RFC standard for CSV](https://tools.ietf.org/html/rfc4180) for a later time and instead work with a simplified format.